qupath/qupath-docs/docs/tutorials/cell_classification.md

 ## View the results

 That's it!
-If you select the original, large annotation containing all the cells then the Ki67 labelling index show appear in the lower measurements section of the *Annotations* tab on the left of the screen as *Positive %*.
+If you select the original, large annotation containing all the cells then the Ki67 labelling index show appear in the lower measurements section of the {guilabel}`Annotations` tab on the left of the screen as *Positive %*.
 You can also generate results tables if necessary.

 :::{figure} images/ki67_auto_final_markup.jpg